-Setting our focus and aims in a research-oriented manner means that at the Buckminster we do not seek to simply implement an already established method of high school education.
+Setting our focus and aims in a research-oriented manner means that at the Buckminster we do not seek to simply implement an already established method of education.
 Rather, informed by the evidenced need for it, we are developing a novel one.
 In that, naturally, we are not starting from scratch: a systematic, critical review of the evidence-based know-how and best practices constitutes the mandatory foundation of all our design choices.
 Most notably, the designs and evaluation models of the curricula are informed by the state of the art in the fields of gifted education and the psychology of giftedness.
-However, we are addressing the phenomenon of accelerated, asynchronous, and divergent cognitive development in adolescence by adopting a modified language and introducing a new conceptual framework.
+However, we are addressing the phenomenon of accelerated, asynchronous, and divergent cognitive development in adolescence by developing a new framework for thinking and speaking about it.
 We believe that the scepticism towards the category of ‘the gifted’, which is so frequently expressed by the persons identified as such, must be accommodated with respect.
 We aim to demonstrate, scientifically and methodically, an alternative approach to meeting the most demanding and idiosyncratic learning needs.

-The Buckminster College refrains from formulating and utilising the diagnostic categorisations that are attributed to persons, as their inalterable, essential qualities or characteristics.
-Instead, our institutional focus is set on the observable trajectories of learning and development, which combine the following three characteristics:
+Buckminster College refrains the diagnostic categorisations which are attributed to persons, as their inalterable, essential qualities or characteristics.
+Instead, our focus is set on the observable trajectories of learning and development, which combine the following three characteristics:

-It is important to note that the above three descriptors are contextual and therefore systemic.
-As such, they do not refer to the essential characteristics of anyone’s learning trajectory in itself, let alone the essential characteristics of individuals, but to the relationships between a trajectory, as it can be, is being, or could potentially be observed, and the context selected for the purpose of the observation.
+It is important that the above three descriptors are contextual and therefore systemic.
+As such, they do not refer to the essential characteristics of anyone’s learning trajectory in itself, let alone the essential characteristics of the individual, but to the relationships between a trajectory and the context selected for the purpose of the observation.
 Once reframed systemically, an AAD (accelerated, asynchronous and divergent) trajectory of cognitive development can be further understood:

 When an accelerated, asynchronous, and divergent trajectory of cognitive development is understood primarily as an observable pattern that is already evidenced by the learner’s activity and his or her actual developmental achievements, the educational solutions that are being sought often tend to be framed as difference minimisation: (i) to match the pace and range of the educational provisions to the learner’s aptitudes, and (ii) to match the learner with an adequate group of peers.

 By relocating learners to adequate peer groups and recalibrating the curricula, the difference-minimising strategies serve to nurture the sense of belonging and relatedness, relieving the stress of alienation that is typically associated with the AAD trajectories of development.
 When skilfully provided, such adjustments can be well suited as a problem-solving socio-emotional intervention.
-However, since the implicit measure of success in the difference-minimising strategies is precisely the minimisation of difference —that is, creation of a local convergence— it must be noted that the social mechanism of peer pressure and the institutional tendency towards standardisation are still very likely to be present.
-Even when the points of the convergence are calibrated and anchored differently than in mainstream education, there is no systemic reason to assume that the resulting social mechanisms will be less homogenising than in the mainstream.
+However, since the implicit measure of success in the difference-minimising strategies is precisely the minimisation of difference, it must be noted that the social mechanism of peer pressure and the institutional tendency towards standardisation are still very likely to be present.
+Even when the points of the convergence are calibrated and anchored differently than in mainstream education, there is no systemic reason to assume that the resulting social mechanisms will be less homogenising than in the mainstream education.
 In fact, with the implicit success measure pointing to a local, island-like homogeneity, we can expect their exacerbation, rather than lessening.
-For this reason, we understand the logic of difference minimisation, even though it could be sponsoring valuable partial outcomes, to be a poor basis for an overarching educational strategy for the College.
+For this reason, we understand the logic of difference minimisation, even though it could lead to some valuable partial outcomes, to be a poor basis for an overarching educational strategy for Buckminster College.

 The need for a more complex strategy becomes even more apparent once we consider that —due to the learner’s sensitivity to the societal pressures and standardisations— the AAD trajectories of cognitive development oftentimes manifest only as potentials, rather than already actualised patterns of activity and achievement.
 Thus, the prism of potential proves to be a broader category, which encompasses the actually realised patterns without being exhausted by them.
 This suggests that our strategic outlook onto the accelerated, asynchronous, and divergent trajectories of cognitive development should seek to unleash them, that is allow them to become more evident, stronger, and unique, rather than steer them towards saturation within a matching environment.
 If so, the more complex educational strategy will seek difference affirmation, rather than minimisation, while maintaining the socio-emotional belonging and stress reduction as an explicit sub-measure of the overall success.